Sometimes the terminology ‘Compliance Status’ is used interchangeably.

 We like to think about it in the following terms:

 1) AEMO determines ‘Conformance Status’ as part of their process of balancing supply and demand; whereas

 2) AER focuses on ‘Compliance Status’ in terms of whether generators specifically follow Market Rules.

-(A) What do we mean by ‘Conformance Status’?
+(B) What does the AEMO mean by ‘Conformance Status’?

 We will expand this further, as time permits…